EvolveTechnology/toll-calculator/README.md

 # Toll fee calculator 1.0
 A calculator for vehicle toll fees.
+Before you get started:

+* Make sure you read these instructions carefully
+* The current code base is in Java and C#, but please make sure that you do an implementation in a language *you feel comfortable* in like Javascript, Python, assembler or [ModiScript](https://en.wikipedia.org/wiki/ModiScript) (please don't choose ModiScript).

 ## Background
 Our city has decided to implement toll fees in order to reduce traffic congestion during rush hours.